Robolabo/Mereli/docs/tutorials/worlds.rst

 #. **Orientations**:  are sampled randomly from an uniform distribution :math:`\,\mathcal{U}(0, 2\pi)`.

-Additionally, notice that, once created, the initializers are registered in the world and mapped to the corresponding group using the method :py:meth:`spike_swarm_sim.world.World.set_initializer`.
+Additionally, notice that, once created, the initializers are registered in the world and mapped to the corresponding group using the method :py:meth:`mereli.world.World.set_initializer`.
 Once created, the initializer object can be called (e.g. ``ini_pos()``).
 This action returns an iterable with the positions or orientations of all the group objects (with length equal to the group size).

 Lastly, there is another important method that is not mentioned in the previous example.
-This method is :py:meth:`spike_swarm_sim.world.World.run_initializers`, which is called every time that the world is reset.
+This method is :py:meth:`mereli.world.World.run_initializers`, which is called every time that the world is reset.
 Its functionality is to call the initializer of every group and set the entity position and orientation (if required) to the new initial state.
 There is no actual need to call this method outside of the source code, because it is automatically executed within the reset method.
 Nonetheless, it